homekube/homekube/docs/nfs.md

 Network File System is a handy storage option for almost any local network.
 Although setup is slightly more complex than local storage it offers much better scalability and usage options.
-While local storage is fast because as it is tied to a single node it is difficult to migrate on installation changes or when a cluster has more than one node.
+While local storage is fast because as it is tied to a single node it is also difficult to migrate on installation changes or when a cluster has more than one node.

 NFS storage consists of a server and a client module.
 The server can be installed anywhere